Skip to main content

 Premade units from a local home center or online retailer typically have metal bottoms that can be susceptible to rust if left outside.
 More upscale models offer a concrete base and brick-and-mortar walls, with weep holes to enable moisture to drain.
 Popular materials include varieties of stone; brick pavers and traditional fire bricks are also standard.
 Available in a range of colors from brown and gray to traditional deep brick red, fire bricks accommodate both charcoal and firewood.

 A typical structure ranges from 20 to 45 inches across and 12 to 20 inches high, according to Home Advisor.
 And then there’s fuel type.
 Firewood, of course, requires only a fireproof bowl and/or paving stones with good drainage; gas must offer connectivity via the same sort of stationary propane tank used with an outdoor fireplace.
-Again, many homes are outfitted to connect outdoor grills already in use, learn more about our las vegas critical infrastructure protection to opt with fireproof concerns or sudden fire to occur.
+Again, many homes are outfitted to connect outdoor grills already in use.

 If you decide to place the fire pit in your backyard, be mindful of nearby trees and steer clear of overhanging branches.
 Make sure the yard is level where the unit will sit to eliminate standing water or puddles and avoid bricks sitting in excess moisture.